ylaboratory/gene-embedding-benchmarks/README.md

 ## About

-Gene embeddings have emerged as transformative tools in computational biology, enabling the efficient translation of complex biological datasets into compact vector representations.
-This study presents a comprehensive benchmark by evaluating 38 classic and state-of-the-art gene embedding methods across a spectrum of functional prediction tasks.
-These embeddings, derived from data sources such as amino acid sequences, gene expression profiles, protein-protein interaction networks, and biomedical literature, are assessed for their performance in predicting individual gene attributes, paired gene interactions, and gene set relationships.
-Our analysis reveals that biomedical literature-based embeddings consistently excel in general predictive tasks, amino acid sequence embeddings outperform in functional and genetic interaction predictions, and gene expression embeddings are particularly well-suited for disease-related tasks.
-Importantly, we find that the type of training data has a greater influence on performance than the specific embedding construction method, with embedding dimensionality having only minimal impact.
-By elucidating the strengths and limitations of various gene embeddings, this work provides guidance for selecting and successfully leveraging gene embeddings for downstream biological prediction tasks.
+Accurate, data-driven representations of genes are critical for interpreting high-throughput biological data, yet no consensus exists on the most effective embedding strategy for common functional prediction tasks.
+Here, we present a systematic comparison of 38 gene embedding methods derived from amino acid sequences, gene expression profiles, protein-protein interaction networks, and biomedical literature.
+We benchmark each approach across three classes of tasks: predicting individual gene attributes, characterizing paired gene interactions, and assessing gene set relationships while trying to control for data leakage.
+Overall, we find that literature-based embeddings deliver superior performance across prediction tasks, sequence-based models excel in genetic interaction predictions, and expression-derived representations are well-suited for disease-related associations.
+Interestingly, network embeddings achieve similar performance to literature-based embeddings on most tasks despite using significantly smaller training sets.
+The type of training data has a greater influence on performance than the specific embedding construction method, with embedding dimensionality having only minimal impact.
+Our benchmarks clarify the strengths and limitations of current gene embeddings, providing practical guidance for selecting representations for downstream biological applications.

 ## Organization